 This property is co-listed with JLL-Houston.

-BROKER: Charles M. Davidson - Partner/Agent
+CONTACT: Charles M. Davidson - Partner/Agent

 The information contained herein has been gathered from sources deemed reliable; however, Republic Ranches, LLC and its principals, members, officers, associates, agents and employees cannot guarantee the accuracy of such information.
 The information contained herein is subject to changes, errors, omissions, prior sale, withdrawal of property from the market without prior notice, and approval of purchase by owner.
 Prospective buyers should verify all information to their satisfaction.
 No representation is made as to the possible value of this investment or type of use, and prospective buyers are urged to consult with their tax and legal advisors before making a final determination.